chanfrankie/bc_air_quality_pm2.5_dashboard/README.md

 ## ✨ Features

-- **Live Data Ingestion:** Fetches and caches data directly from the BC Government Data Catalogue.
+- **Live Data Ingestion:** Fetches and updates data directly from the BC Government Data Catalogue.
 - **Dynamic KPI Metrics:** Real-time summary cards showing total active stations, standard achievement percentages, and average PM2.5 values based on your filters.
 - **Interactive Mapbox:** A geographical map of BC.
 Station markers are sized dynamically by PM2.5 concentration and color-coded by their achievement status (Achieved / Not Achieved).
 - **Historical Trend Analysis:** A time-series line chart that compares PM2.5 trends across different airzones over multiple years.